 Ultrasound Examinations Throughout Pregnancy

 Ultrasound tests show the baby’s size, position, and movement.
 This info is vital for spotting problems.
-It helps ensure the best care for mom and baby.
-Regular ultrasounds are important for tracking the baby’s growth.

-Ultrasound exams have many benefits during pregnancy.
-They help monitor growth and detect issues.
 They guide prenatal care and give parents peace of mind.

 - Monitoring fetal growth and development